LoesterFranco/neorv32_riscv_compliance/README.md

 ## License

-This is a hobby project released under the BSD 3-Clause license.
+This is project is released under the BSD 3-Clause license.
 No copyright infringement intended.
-Other implied/used projects might have different licensing - see their documentation to get more information.
+Other implied or used projects might have different licensing - see their documentation to get more information.

+## Acknowledgement

 Continous integration provided by [Travis CI](https://travis-ci.com/stnolting/neorv32_riscv_compliance) and powered by [GHDL](https://github.com/ghdl/ghdl).